 Tip: on the right-hand side, facing the ocean, there is a small enclosure with giant tortoises.
 Walk there and take some lovely pictures!

 Coming from Anze Lazio, on the northwest of the island, you will reach Anse Boudin.
 Facing Curieuse Island, this beautiful long beach is bordered by coconut trees.
 When the waves are too big at Anse Lazio, that’s the place you should try.
 The water here is shallow, although it does deepen quickly.
-You will find here a bus station and a small market from where you can stock up food or beverages.
+You will find a bus station and a small market where you can stock up on food or beverages.

 Anse Gouvernement, at the very end of the Anse Volbert, is less crowdy and more intimate, with crystal clear water.

 The road to Anse La Blague is lovely, through lush vegetation, narrow streets, and blind spots.
 Located in the southeast of Praslin, in the most secluded part of the island, Anse La Blague is ideal for snorkeling and swimming.

 Anse La Blague is divided into two halves, both with beautiful sand and crystal clear water: Grande Soeur and Petite Soeur.
 Petite Soeur is more secluded than the first one, so you might have the beach all to yourself.
 If you come by bus, make sure you know when the last one leaves so you won’t get stuck in this part of the island.

 After you visit Fond Ferdinand, you can spend some time at this beautiful beach.
 The area is so quiet, with beautiful, calm water.
 Head straight into the water, and at some point, you will reach some boulders not seen from the shore.
 This place is fantastic for snorkeling.
 From this beach, you can see Mahé in the distance.